Christel Frese

-Christel Frese (born 3 August 1944, in Lennep) is a German former athlete who was successful as a 400-meter runner in the late 1960s and early 1970s.
-She competed for the Federal Republic of Germany in the 1972 Olympics.
-She won one silver and one bronze medal at European Championships with the 4x400-meter relay of the Federal Republic of Germany.
+Christel Frese (born 3 August 1944) is a German former athlete who was successful as a 400-meter runner in the late 1960s and early 1970s.
+She competed for the Federal Republic of Germany in the 1972 Summer Olympics.
+She won one silver and one bronze medal at European Championships with the 4 × 400-meter relay of the Federal Republic of Germany.

-In the years 1975-1977 she played in women's football for the SSG 09 Bergisch Gladbach and made her best at the German women's football championship in 1977.

-Career
+Biography

-Christel Frese grew up in Meggen and was initially a member of the TV Meggen, where she trained under Gerd Manke.
-In 1964, she came to Cologne to study sports and joined the local Armeesportvereinigung Vorwärts.
+Frese grew up in Meggen and was initially a member of the TV Meggen, where she trained under Gerd Manke.
+In 1964, she came to Cologne to study sports and joined the local ASV Köln.
 Her coach was Fredy Wehrmann, who supervised Frese at 49 German championships.

 Frese began her athletic career as a sprinter over 100 and 200 meters.
-She had her first medal in 1966, when she came in second place at the German Championships in the 4 x 100-meter relay with the ASV behind the representation of Hamburger SV.
+She had her first medal in 1966, when she came in second place at the German Championships in the 4 × 100-meter relay with the ASV behind the representation of Hamburger SV.
 Then she switched to the 400-meter track.
 In 1968, she played her first international match in Buxtehude.

-Besides, the years 1969 and 1970 were the most successful years in Frese's career.

-In 1969, she won her first German championship over 400 meters and a bronze medal at the European Championships in Athens as the final runner of the 4 x 400 -meter relay.
+In 1969, she won her first German championship over 400 meters and a bronze medal at the European Championships in Athens as the final runner of the 4 × 400 -meter relay.

 In 1970, for three times she affirmed the German record over 400 meters and on 22 August 1970 won at the European Cup in Budapest, the silver medal.
 Also she became vice European champion in the hall.

-Another second place behind Marilyn Neufville she achieved at the open AAA Championships in London.
+Frese finished second behind Marilyn Neufville in the 400 metres event at the 1970 WAAA Championships.